awesome-workshop/cap-cms/_episodes/06-Sharing-your-analysis.md

 ## Share your work

-CAP has two basic type of entries - `drafts` and `published` ones.
+CAP has two basic type of entries - `drafts` and `published`.
 What's the difference?

 Once you start your analysis in CAP, you first create a `draft`.
 You're its owner and the only person that can access it (unless you decide otherwise).
 Drafts are meant to be used to preserve a work-in-progress analysis, that are not ready to be shared with others yet.
 Although, if you're collaborating with